 Christin is involved in the MCA standards committee and previously held the position of CEU Coordinator for Maryland Coalition for Interior Designers.

 Did you know that …

-Christin’s maiden name is Entenman.
-Her Great-Great Grandfather started the Entenmmann’s Bakery in Norristown, Pennsylvania.
+Christin’s maiden name is Entenmann.
+Her Great-Great Grandfather started the Entenmann’s Bakery in Norristown, Pennsylvania.